Racial profiling: By country

+Australia

 Canada

 Accusations of racial profiling of visible minorities who accuse police of targeting them due to their ethnic background is a growing concern in Canada.
 In 2005, the Kingston Police released the first study ever in Canada which pertains to racial profiling.
 The study focused on the city of Kingston, Ontario, a small city where most of the inhabitants are white.
 The study showed that black-skinned people were 3.7 times more likely to be pulled over by police than white-skinned people, while Asian and White people are less likely to be pulled over than Black people.
 Several police organizations condemned this study and suggested more studies like this would make them hesitant to pull over visible minorities.

 Canadian Aboriginals are more likely to be charged with crimes, particularly on reserves.
 The Canadian crime victimization survey does not collect data on the ethnic origin of perpetrators, so comparisons between incidence of victimizations and incidence of charging are impossible.
 Although aboriginal persons make up 3.6% of Canada's population, they account for 20% of Canada's prison population.
 This may show how racial profiling increases effectiveness of police, or be a result of racial profiling, as they are watched more intensely than others.

 In February 2010, an investigation of the Toronto Star daily newspaper found that black people across Toronto were three times more likely to be stopped and documented by police than white people.
 To a lesser extent, the same seemed true for people described by police as having "brown" skin (South Asians, Arabs and Latinos).
 This was the result of an analysis of 1.7 million contact cards filled out by Toronto Police officers in the period 2003–2008.

 The Ontario Human Rights Commission states that "police services have acknowledged that racial profiling does occur and have taken [and are taking] measures to address [the issue], including upgrading training for officers, identifying officers at risk of engaging in racial profiling, and improving community relations".
 Ottawa Police addressed this issue and planned on implementing a new policy regarding officer racially profiling persons, "the policy explicitly forbids officers from investigating or detaining anyone based on their race and will force officers to go through training on racial profiling".
-This policy was implemented after the 2008 incident where an African-Canadian woman was strip searched by members of the Ottawa police.
+This policy was implemented after the 2008 incident where an African Canadian woman was strip searched by members of the Ottawa police.
 There is a video showing the strip search where one witnesses the black woman being held to the ground and then having her bra and shirt cut ripped/cut off by a member of the Ottawa Police Force which was released to the viewing of the public in 2010.